wjkaufman/connect_four/README.md

 ### To Do

 - Probably save the entire model, rather than just the weights (easier to reload when I want to play it)
+- Something to try: change the reward from binary (1 if win, -1 if loss) to a numerical scale of how quickly you win or slowly you use.